winner225/MateriaDesignInXaml/Getting-Started.md

 In Material Design, two 'palettes' need to be defined: Primary and Accent.
 To make your life easier, the Toolkit includes all of [Google's swatches](https://www.google.com/design/spec/style/color.html#color-color-palette) and their recommended palettes built in and ready to be used!
 They are contained in the MaterialDesignColors project, which is imported automatically as a dependency when you install the main NuGet package.

 In this section, we'll use the recommended palettes to define our application's colors, since they're the easiest way to do it and also the most common.
-If you'd like to hear more about Swatches, how they work, and how to define your own, head over to the [[Swatches]] page.
+If you'd like to learn more, see the [[Swatches and Recommended Colors]] page.

 The recommended palettes live in ```/Themes/Recommended/Accent/MaterialDesignColor.COLOR_NAME.xaml``` and ```/Themes/Recommended/Primary/MaterialDesignColor.COLOR_NAME.xaml```, inside the *MaterialDesignColors* project, where *COLOR_NAME* is the name of the color swatch as defined in [Google's guide](https://www.google.com/design/spec/style/color.html#color-color-palette), without spaces (So *Deep Purple* becomes *DeepPurple*).
 Please note that not all swatches have Primary and Accent colors.
-So see which ones are available, consult Google's guide or the project's [Accent](/tree/master/MaterialDesignColors.Wpf/Themes/Recommended/Accent) and [Primary](/tree/master/MaterialDesignColors.Wpf/Themes/Recommended/Primary) folders.
+So see which ones are available, consult Google's guide or the project's [Accent](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit/tree/master/MaterialDesignColors.Wpf/Themes/Recommended/Accent) and [Primary](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit/tree/master/MaterialDesignColors.Wpf/Themes/Recommended/Primary) folders.

 Now, let's get to the code.
 Importing them is very similar to how you imported other resources earlier, just with a change to the project: